drayjamal/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-04/Homework/SubmissionFile.md

 ### Step 4: Lynis Auditing

-1. Command to install Lynis:
+1. Command to install Lynis: Lynis was already installed.
+But according to digitalocean.com, its sudo apt-get install lynis

-2. Command to see documentation and instructions:
+3. Command to see documentation and instructions: nano README

-3. Command to run an audit:
+3. Command to run an audit: sudo lynis audit system

 4. Provide a report from the Lynis output on what can be done to harden the system.